 It’s a neat little machine, suitable for traveling.
 If you go on a vacation but your kid likes sewing very much, you can take it with you.

-You have one year warranty on this machine and always available customer support.
+You have a 1-year warranty on this machine and always available customer support.

-Besides 1-year warranty, this model includes foot controller, 2 thread spools, 2 bobbins, a needle threader, 2 extra needles, built-in measuring tape and a tension adjuster.
+Besides a 1-year warranty, this model includes foot controller, 2 thread spools, 2 bobbins, a needle threader, 2 extra needles, built-in measuring tape, and a tension adjuster.

 What also impressed all the users is the possibility to sew 6 layers of thinner denim.